Eloy Jiménez Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 5.48 team ERA ranks 27th among all league pitching staffs.
+- The Phillies have a 5.48 team ERA that ranks 27th among all MLB pitching staffs.

-- Phillies pitchers combine to allow 17 home runs (1.1 per game), the 10th-fewest in baseball.
+- Phillies pitchers combine to give up 17 home runs (1.1 per game), the 10th-fewest in the league.

-- Falter gets the start for the Phillies, his fourth of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Wheeler gets the start for the Phillies, his fourth of the season.
+He is 0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Thursday against the Cincinnati Reds, the left-hander went 4 2/3 innings, allowing five earned runs while surrendering eight hits.
+- In his most recent time out on Wednesday, the righty tossed six innings against the Miami Marlins, allowing one earned run while surrendering three hits.

-- In three games this season, the 25-year-old has an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are hitting .311 against him.
+- The 32-year-old has an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.